How to be happy everyday… Did you read that title correctly? Yes, you did!

 Take Care Of Your Body

-You’ve heard it before, and you’re going to hear it again; when we’re run down, sleep deprived, and worn out, our performance suffers.
+You’ve heard it before, and you’re going to hear it again; when we’re run down, sleep-deprived, and worn out, our performance suffers.
 And perhaps not surprisingly, so does our happiness.

 On the other hand, when we’re eating right, well-rested, and getting regular exercise, our happiness also follows suit.

-But often times the best way to take care of your body is by ensuring plenty of sleep, exercise, healthy foods, and downtime.
-Listen to your body.
+In short, listen to your body.
 If you take care of it, it will take care of you.

 So as we embark on this journey, make sure to remember these core secrets to happiness.
 By relying on internal happiness, letting go of what we can’t control, and taking care of our body and mind, we’re creating space for happiness to fill our lives.